 The disadvantage of a work from home job or home business is that you’re exchanging time for money, so your earnings are limited by how much time you can put into your job or business.

 Also, the freelance or gig economy is extremely competitive and your earnings might be much lower than you hoped.

 In both the options above – jobs and home business – you’ll be competing with others, many who already have a head start as freelancers or business owners.

 Now, if all you want to do is earn an extra $1000 a month, then go ahead and get a work from home job or start a home business, like the ones above.

-But if you want to learn how to really leverage your time and effort to build multiple streams of income (MSI), read on.
+But if you want to learn how to really leverage your time and effort to build passive income, read on.

 3. Start an Online Business

 Starting an online business is one of the best ways of leveraging your time and effort.
 It can also give you a great deal of freedom and flexibility.